hctwist/advent-of-code-framework/README.md

 }
 ```

+### Notes

+Input is read by the framework and can be accessed in the solution via the `Input` property (or directly in the constructor).

+Each *problem* run instantiates a solution, so state can't be shared between runs.

 The runner will pick up the first solution that matches the day number, so multiple solutions for a single day will be ignored.
 To direct the runner to a specific solution you can disable solutions by passing in `false` to the `Solution` attribute.

+Benchmarking includes the runtime of the constructor as well as the specific problem, however it doesn't include reading input files.